Great Trip in Northwestern U.S.

 As for the first week, we only stayed one night east of Portland watching the windsurfers on the Columbia River where you could see the state of Washington on the other side.
 I will describe the more beautiful sites, but I will not bore you with where we slept and ate on this vacation

 Portland Oregon Travel Tips and Sites - Things to See in Portland Oregon

 Traveling the Back Roads

 We decided to take back roads so we could see the countryside.
 I had a list of the sites we wanted to visit.
-We headed south on route 35, and it was a variety of routes there after.
+We headed south on route 35, and there was a variety of routes thereafter.
 We skirted around Mt.Hood which is gorgeous.
-In the winter there is snow skiing, and I remember that last year there were some people lost on Mt.Hood, so it can be dangerous, but it certainly is beautiful.
+In the winter there is snow skiing, and I remember that last year there were some people lost on Mt.Hood, so it can be dangerous.
+It certainly is beautiful.

 Mt.
 Hood Area

 One of the places we wanted to visit was Crater Lake National Park.
 In the park, you'll see the six-mile wide Crater Lake which evolved from a collapsed caldera of a volcano inside Mount Mazama.
 It is the most gorgeous blue you can imagine and the scenery is fantastic.
 The lake was formed when the mountain collapsed from an eruption 7,700 years ago.
 The lake is 1,949’ deep at the deepest point.
 It is the third deepest lake in the world and the first in the western hemisphere.